-- 2. LGBTIQ organizations should be adequately compensated for their contributions.

-The most effective engagements will work towards building a custoinable and - The most effective engagements will work towards building a sustainable and reciprocal relationship where humanitarian actors engage LGBTIQ civil society organizations beyond an ad hoc basis, in which their expertise and community knowledge become the backbone of humanitarian organizations' long-term inclusion strategies. - 3.
+- 2. LGBTIQ organizations should be adequately compensated for their contributions. - The most effective engagements will work towards building a sustainable and reciprocal relationship where humanitarian actors engage LGBTIQ civil society organizations beyond an ad hoc basis, in which their expertise and community knowledge become the backbone of humanitarian organizations' long-term inclusion strategies. - 3.
 Proactively engaging LGBTIQ organizations within coordination mechanisms- such as sector-specific clusters and working groups-can be a useful way to weave diverse representation into humanitarian infrastructure.
 These efforts will have the greatest impact if LGBTIQ organizations are not simply shoehorned into existing coordination and communication mechanisms but are instead meaningfully introduced to forums that may be unfamiliar to them.
 Also crucial is ensuring LGBTIQ organizations have the opportunity to express how the objectives and operations of relevant clusters and working groups could better support the needs and priorities of their communities.